-If you fail either the Farnsworth Munsell D 15 or Lantern Tests, then it is more likely you will not pass the practical test, however, the practical test may still be offered.
+If you fail either the Farnsworth Munsell D 15 or Lantern Tests, then the practical test may still be offered.

 12. Am I allowed to wear tinted lenses to assist with my colour deficiency?
-No.

 13. I have had laser surgery done to improve my vision.